giantryansaul/dice_roller/notes.md

 * Each class has a good base of unit tests, can start expanding the other things we want to add to DiceString.

 * Expanded supported math operations and added tests for all.
 Very well tested now!

+# 12-24-2022

+* Began doing keep high logic and defining tests.
+* The mocks for these tests ideally would be able to return 2 different values from the mocked `roll`, so need to figure out how to get a generator to work.
+* Nevermind, no generator needed, just use `.mockReturnValueOnce(5).mockReturnValueOnce(3)` in a chain like this.
+* Tests are all ready, just build out the logic in DiceGroup.

+# 12-25-2022

+* Created logic for `KeepDice` which will do keep high and keep low.
+All tests passing.